Old Town businesses get boost from updated health order

-ALBUQUERQUE, NM (KRQE) — An iconic part of Albuquerque was bustling this weekend with diners and shoppers.
-It’s a big change for many local businesses.
-Businesses in Old Town told KRQEthat until now, it’s been more like a ghost town.
-But now, they believe that could be changing because of the new health order.
+ALBUQUERQUE, N.M.
+(KRQE) – An iconic part of Albuquerque was bustling this weekend with diners and shoppers and it’s a big change for many local businesses.
+Businesses in Old Town told KRQE News 13 that until now, it’s been more like a ghost town but, they believe that could be changing because of the new health order.

 “This weekend I would say that it almost seemed like it was back to 100 percent normal, I had new customers that had come in that had never been in before,” said Trudy Collins-Cervantes, the owner of Wild Rose.

-But shop owners we spoke with say the recent surge in people hasn’t been the case for the last several months due to the pandemic, with some businesses even closing down for good.
+Shop owners KRQE News 13 spoke with say the recent surge in people hasn’t been the case for the last several months due to the pandemic, with some businesses even closing down for good.

 “Several stores are gone, and they’re not coming back, and it was very sad,” said Collins-Cervantes.